kosamad/the-meadow-project/README.md

 3. Connect Django to the S3 bucket

-* in the development terminal: pip3 install boto3, then pip3 install django-storages and freeze the requirements (pip3 freeze > requirements.txt).
+* In the development terminal: pip3 install boto3, then pip3 install django-storages and freeze the requirements (pip3 freeze > requirements.txt).
+* Add bucket information into settings.py set under "if 'USE_AWS' in os.environ:".
+Note make sure to add secret keys to heroku from CSV file, and add a config var that sets USe_AWS to True.
+Remove Diable_collect static from heroku.
+* Add a custom_storages.py file
+* Add to AWS info in settings.py to set storage loaction of static and media files.

 ### Cloning the Github Repository